hbcheng7/CSE185_FinalProject/README.md

 # How to Test Our Function:
-run the command on the example-files.
+run the command on the example files.
 There are two folders, one is our lab5-benchmark, and one is from ENCODE-benchmark.
 Example for running based on Sox2 in the lab5:
 ```bash
 python peakFinder.py lab5-benchmark/tagdirs/Sox2/ lab5-benchmark/tagdirs/input/ -O example.bed